-15.5 Risk reduction
+Risk reduction :

-- 15.6 The school governors/proprietors/trustees, the Headteacher and the DSL's for Safeguarding will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of students by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy. - 15.7 When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL in the first instance - 15.8 Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
-For this reason, the appropriate interventions in any particular case may not have any specific connection to the threat of radicalisation, for example they may address mental health, relationship or drug/alcohol issues. - 15.9 Our staff have undergone Prevent Awareness Training and understand the steps to follow, via discussions with the DSL, if a referral to the Channel Programme is required
+The school governors/proprietors/trustees, the Headteacher and the DSL's for Safeguarding will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of students by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy.

+When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL in the first instance

+Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
+For this reason, the appropriate interventions in any particular case may not have any specific connection to the threat of radicalisation, for example they may address mental health, relationship or drug/alcohol issues.

+Our staff have undergone Prevent Awareness Training and understand the steps to follow, via discussions with the DSL, if a referral to the Channel Programme is required

-16 Contextual Safeguarding and Extra Familial Abuse (Child Criminal Exploitation)
+10.2 Contextual Safeguarding And Child Criminal Exploitation

-16.1 CCE is a form of abuse and occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into criminal activity.
+CCE is a form of abuse and occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into criminal activity.
 Safeguarding incidents and CCE can be associated with factors outside the school and/or can occur between children outside of these environments.

-Overdale Infant School and Pre-school including our DSL's endeavour to consider the context within which such incidents and/or behaviours occur and will consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
-This is known as contextual safeguarding, which simply means Overdale Infant School and Pre-school staff will take into consideration wider environmental factors that may be present in a child's life that are a threat to their safety and or welfare.
-This way, schools and colleges are able to provide as much information as possible as part of the referral process to Childrens Social Care as necessary.
-Environmental factors within Contextual Safeguarding include but not exclusive;
+Overdale Infant School Staff especially our designated safeguarding lead (and deputies) will take into consideration whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.

+This is known as contextual safeguarding and assessment of risk outside the home, which simply means Overdale Infant School staff will take into consideration wider environmental factors that may be present in a child's life that are a threat to their safety and or welfare.
+This way, schools and colleges are able to provide as much information as possible as part of the referral process to Children's Social Care as necessary.
+Environmental factors within Contextual Safeguarding include but not exclusive to; robbery, gang related violence, sexual violence, homelessness, debt bondage, children in the court system, children with family members in prison, knife crime substance misuse and drug related activities.

-17 County Lines
+10.3 County Lines And Child Financial Abuse

-17.1 Criminal exploitation of children is a widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+Criminal exploitation of children is a widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
 County Lines is a term used when drug gangs from big cities expand their operations to smaller towns, often using violence to drive out local dealers and exploiting children and vulnerable people to sell drugs.